Leslie R. H. Willis: Career

 Willis was an engineer (being a Member of the Institute of Mechanical Engineers and of the Institute of Electrical Engineers, and an associate member of the North East Coast Institution of Engineers and Shipbuilders) working particularly in the field of tribology (sometimes under the discipline's founder, Peter Jost), including at a laboratory in North London until his retirement, where he worked on applications of molybdenum disulphide and polybutylcuprysil, including production of oil-soluble organometallics for reduction of friction in mechanisms.
 The company was given a Queen's Award for its development of polybutylcuprysil products.

 In the late 1940s, he had participated in the archaeological dig at Dainton, Devon, where E. H. Rogers (who excavated the pre-Bronze Age Yelland Stone Rows near the village of Yelland in Devon in the 1930s) had discovered what proved to be an Early Iron Age farming settlement.
 Willis was in charge of the excavation on behalf of the Devon Archaeological Exploration Society; the initial phase took three weeks in August 1949, centred on Dainton Common.
 The site comprised two enclosures, outside which were situated several mounds.
 Rogers and Willis subsequently produced reports on the layout of the buildings discovered, and the items found there (including, for example, the presence of haematite ware amongst the pottery, and that ceremonial metalworking debris was found).
 The materials were placed in museums at Exeter and Torquay.

 Willis was a member of the Museums Association from 1946, and of the Prehistoric Society from 1947.
-He was amongst those invited to attend the 19th International Geological Congress at Algiers in 1952.
+He was amongst those invited to attend the 19th International Geological Congress at Algiers in 1952, and the 20th Congress, in Mexico.
 In 1981, he became a member of the Hendon and District Archaeological Society.